-We Are Singapore: Celebrating NDP In Tough Times
+We Are Singapore: A Look Back At NDP Celebrations In Tough Times

 Here are some historical NDP celebrations which took place during times of crisis.

 NDP 1985 – Singapore’s first recession